-Cuba in the dark after hurricane knocks out power grid
+Cuba begins to turn on lights after Ian blacks out island

-HAVANA (AP) — Cuba remained in the dark early Wednesday after Hurricane Ian knocked out its power grid and devastated some of the country’s most important tobacco farms when it hit the island’s western tip as a major storm.
+HAVANA (AP) — Cuban officials said they had begun to restore some power Wednesday after Hurricane Ian knocked out electricity to the entire island while devastating some of the country’s most important tobacco farms when it hit the island’s western tip as a major storm.

-Authorities were working overnight to gradually restore service to the country’s 11 million people, according to a statement from Cuba’s Electric Union.
-Power was initially knocked out to about 1 million people in Cuba’s western provinces, but later the entire grid collapsed.
+The Energy and Mines Ministry announced it had restored energy to three regions by activating two large power plants in Felton and Nuevitas and was working to get others back on line.

+But the capital, Havana, and other parts of western Cuba remained without power on Wednesday in the wake of the major hurricane, which had advanced northward to Florida.

-Ian hit a Cuba that has been struggling with an economic crisis and has faced frequent power outages in recent months.
+On Tuesday, Ian hit a Cuba that has been struggling with an economic crisis and has faced frequent power outages in recent months.
 It made landfall as a Category 3 storm on the island’s western end, devastating Pinar del Río province, where much of the tobacco used for Cuba’s iconic cigars is grown.

 Tens of thousands of people were evacuated and others fled the area ahead of the arrival of Ian, which caused flooding, damaged houses and toppled trees.
-Authorities were still assessing the damage, although no fatalities had been reported by Tuesday night.
+Authorities were still assessing the damage, although no fatalities had been reported.

-Ian’s winds damaged one of Cuba’s most important tobacco farms in La Robaina.
+Ian’s winds damaged one of Cuba’s most prestigious tobacco farms, Finca Robaina.

 “It was apocalyptic, a real disaster,” said Hirochi Robaina, owner of the farm that bears his name and that his grandfather made known internationally.

-Robaina, also the owner of the Finca Robaina cigar producer, posted photos on social media of wood-and-thatch roofs smashed to the ground, greenhouses in rubble and wagons overturned.
+Robaina posted photos on social media of wood-and-thatch roofs smashed to the ground, greenhouses in rubble and wagons overturned.

+Cuban President Miguel Díaz-Canel visited the affected region, telling the population, “Although the first impact is very painful, there’s nothing to do but overcome the adversity.”

 “Being in the hurricane was terrible for me, but we are here alive,” said Pinar del Rio resident Yusimí Palacios, who asked authorities for a roof and a mattress.